Online Video Courses

 In March of 2013 Register of Copyrights Maria A. Pallante delivered a landmark speech entitled “The Next Great Copyright Act,” which called upon Congress to revise the nation’s copyright law for the digital age.
 Congress listened, and a month later, the House Judiciary Committee embarked on the most comprehensive review of U.S. copyright law since the enactment of the Copyright Act of 1976.
 In the course of its review it has held over a dozen hearings on a diverse array of copyright issues affecting the entire copyright ecosystem, from individual authors, the intermediaries that invest in and distribute their work, and the users that ultimately consume it.
 This course explores the major issues confronting the national copyright system, and engages students to propose and evaluate possible solutions and approaches to building our nation’s next great copyright act.
 Spring 2012, 2013, 2014.

 c/o CSR Media, LLC

 info [at] chrisreed.com

 This is a personal website.
-The views and opinions expressed on this website are those of the author alone and are not purported to be those of any employer, client, customer, or other affiliated entity, past or present.
-Unless noted otherwise, the content on this site is not sponsored by or affiliated with any employer, client, customer, or associated entity.
+The views and opinions expressed here are those of the author alone and are not purported to be those of any employer, client, customer, or other affiliated entity, past or present.
+Unless expressly noted otherwise, the content on this site is neither sponsored by nor affiliated with any employer, client, customer, or associated entity.